svetlioblu/Node.js/README.md

 ***Functionlaity*** <br>
 CRUD Rubik's Cubes from DB.<br>
-Search by name and dificuly level from the home page <br>
+Search by name and difficuly level from the home page <br>
 Can add accessories to each cube and display current attachments from the details page